martinhschaefer/martinhschaefer.github.io/team/_posts/2019-05-05-danilo-cagnina.md

 I did a five months traineeship at the Joint Research Centre (JRC) (Knowledge for Health & Consumer Safety unit), where my key responsibility consisted of in-silico assessing Genetically Modified (GM) sequence information (NGS and Sanger data) and verifying its compliance with the EU Regulation No 503/2013.

-At Schaefer’s lab I will focus on the interactions between microbes, the immune system and cancer cells.
-We want to use metagenomics data to identify mechanisms by which the microbiome manipulates the immune system leading to an immune escape of the cancer.
+At Martin's lab, I focus on machine learning methods that help clinicians in fine-tuning tumor diagnosis and prognosis.
+For instance, I am implementing a tool able to identify the tissue of origin of different cancer types by looking at gene expression profile.
+This proves useful whenever the true origin of cancer cells is unknown (e.g. cancer of unknown primary, circulating tumor cells, and mislabeled cell lines).